CodingDojoSilesia/pacman-kata/README.md

 # Pac-Man Kata

 Hi Dojers,
 this Kata is obviously inspired by the great game of Pac-Man (Namco 1980), yet the task is not about creating a real-time game.
 All state changes (moving, eating and so on) will be made in discrete steps (ticks), like in the GameOfLife Kata.
-We assume that Pac-Man and ghosts move one field on each tick.
+We assume that the Pac-Man and ghosts move one field on each tick.
 The Kata is strictly oriented on improving your OOP skills, it is not about game development.

 The Kata has 3 levels of advancement: junior, mid and senior.
 Each level introduces new features and twists.
 Start with the junior level and finish it, then move to the next level.
 Remember about testing, a level is completed, if only all relevant tests are green!

 The boilerplate for this Kata contains [the visualisation](#markdown-header-visualisation) for the game state.